pontem-network/aptos-core/developer-docs-site/docs/guides/running-a-local-multi-node-network.md

 01000000000000000000000000000000dd05a600000000000001e001a11ceb0b01000...
 ```

-:::tip Faucet and Aptos CLI
+:::tip Faucet and Pont CLI
-See more on how the faucet works in the [README](https://github.com/aptos-labs/aptos-core/tree/main/crates/aptos-faucet).
+See more on how the faucet works in the [README](https://github.com/aptos-labs/pont-core/tree/main/crates/pont-faucet).

-Also see how to use the [Aptos CLI](https://aptos.dev/cli-tools/aptos-cli-tool/use-aptos-cli/#account-examples) with an existing faucet.
+Also see how to use the [Pont CLI](https://pont.dev/cli-tools/pont-cli-tool/use-pont-cli/#account-examples) with an existing faucet.
 :::

 ## Validator fullnodes